 Soil & Transplanting

-Soil mixtures for succulents are the optimal choice.
+A soil mix for succulents are the optimal choice.

 These plants are easy to grow and will thrive in average, rocky soils with medium moisture and good drainage.

 This particular species of the Sedum genus is very hardy.

 It is not only deer-resistant but also tolerates soil moisture better than other species.

 As for transplanting, simply cut the stem or rhizomes and push in a safe location.

 Or plant it in individual pots where they will root easily.